ewen-lbh/ffcss/README.md

 ### Variants

 Some themes allow users to choose between different variations.
-Declare the available variants' names in `variants`, an array of strings or objects mapping the name to its description.
+Declare the available variants' names in `variants`, an array of strings ~~or objects mapping the name to its description~~.

 Then, in `files`, reference the variant's name with `{{ variant }}`.